 If you’ve signed up for the Mongol Derby, the “world’s longest and toughest horse race” spanning 1,000 kilometers on semi-wild Mongolian horses, then you might be experiencing a bit of panic over what to pack for the Mongol Derby.
-After all, you’re only allowed 5 kg worth of gear and you’ll be on your own (mostly) for 7-10 days in the middle of the Mongolian steppes.
+After all, you’re only allowed 5 kg worth of gear!
+That’s not much considering you’ll be on your own (mostly) for 7-10 days in the middle of the Mongolian steppes.
 Don’t worry, with our handy Mongol Derby Packing List, you’ve got one less thing you need worry about!

 Author: Krystal Kelly

 Disclaimer: Some links below may be “affiliates” which means we get a small commission if you purchase something with these links at no extra cost to you, which goes towards the maintenance and upkeep of this site.

 I rode in the “Longest and Toughest Horse Race” back in 2014.
 I finished on day 10 without any assistance from the support crew or getting carried forward in the jeep.
 Before I arrived in Mongolia, the actual build-up to the derby was almost a year of preparation.
 I had to train and get fit by riding long distances on as many horses as I could find.
 Furthermore I had to think carefully about what type of gear to pack for the mongol derby.

 Not much can prepare you for the derby, but having the right equipment can either make or break you.
 In fact, I made a few crucial errors that nearly cost me my finish.
 So here it is, everything you need to know about what gear to bring to help you survive the “Mongol Derby.”

 Now, one of the challenging rules of the Derby is that you are only allowed 5 kg of gear.
 This means you have to pack ONLY WHAT YOU NEED TO SURVIVE.
 (Spaceballs voice…)

 What Gear to Pack for the Mongol Derby